awesome-foss/awesome-sysadmin/README.md

 * [Rocketeer](http://rocketeer.autopergamene.eu/) - PHP task runner and deployment tool.
 * [sup](https://github.com/pressly/sup/) - Super simple deployment tool - just Unix - think of it like 'make' for a network of servers.
 * [Vlad the Deployer](https://github.com/seattlerb/vlad) - Deployment automation (rake based).

+## Diagramming

+*Tools used to create diagrams of networks, flows, etc.*

+* [DrawThe.Net](http://go.drawthe.net/) - Javascript tool that uses a YAML-formatted input to programmatically create large, complex, and visually solid diagrams.
+* [Mermaid](https://mermaid-js.github.io/mermaid-live-editor/) - Javascript module with a unique, easy, shorthand syntax.
+Integrates into several other tools like Grafana.

 ## Distributed Filesystems